 Mount and Extract Windows 10 ISO

 Before you import the Windows 10 Operating System into SCCM, mount and extract or copy Windows 10 ISO contents to a folder.
-Create a shared folder, Mount the ISO using File Explorer or any other available options.
+Create a shared folder, and Mount the ISO using File Explorer or any other available options.

 Copy the downloaded ISO to the SCCM site server, Double-click an ISO file to mount it, or Right-click an ISO file in file explorer.
 Select the Mount option.